 When our sleeping and waking cycle disturbs, the cause is an imbalance in the dopamine level like when we have trained too intensive or too long time, we sometimes cannot fall asleep at night.
 In general, the regulation of dopamine plays a crucial role in our mental and physical health.

-Dopamine affects important brain functions, which is associated with physical activity and is crucial for balanced and controlled movements.
+Dopamine affects important brain functions, which are associated with physical activity and is crucial for balanced and controlled movements.
 Running at a moderate pace stimulates the production of dopamine, and hereby promotes creativity and thinking too.
-Imagine if you run 1½ hours at moderate pace…!
+Imagine if you run 1½ hours at a moderate pace…!

-On the other hand, Dopamine depots can deplete with chronic stress, anxiety or traumas.
+On the other hand, Dopamine depots can deplete and give chronic stress, anxiety or traumas.
 They can also deplete if serotonin depots deplete.
 Conversely, dopamine levels increase by increasing serotonin levels.

 Is also a powerful neurotransmitter and probably the best known because of the many physiological and biological functions for which it is responsible.
 It has widespread functions in a variety of areas in the brain and nervous system.

 Serotonin is a kind of “volume control” in the brain and nervous system and there is a close relationship between serotonin levels and our state of mind particularly in regulating mood, anxiety and happiness.
 Thus, Serotonin serves to elevate mood, increase feelings of satisfaction, and turn down depression tendencies.